 Technology is now more than ever an anchor in entrepreneurship.
 It has kept businesses running throughout the pandemic and continues to be indispensable.
 What may change, however, is how tech will influence the success and operations of your startup going forward.

 Remote working, for instance, may become a more mainstream part of startup operations.
 It may be a good way to cut costs in the beginning as you would require less office space.
 Some employees may even request it until the pandemic is fully over.
 Others may simply prefer to telecommute because it helps them have a better work-life balance.
 Whichever the case, this may be something you should consider incorporating into your operations.
+This guide provides more details on how to work from home.

 On the flip side, technology may now rise to become a competitor in your field.
 As you may well be aware, there is now an app for just about everything.
 More importantly, consumers are embracing said apps for their convenience.
 It is advisable that you join in the fray and have one for your business or offer something more that consumers can not get on an app.